Zodiac’s Halloween riddle and cuckoo’s game

-Zodiac could speak Italian and read comic books.
+Zodiac reads comic books and is likely able to speak Italian.
 His signature may be “by water” and contain the word “water” in Italian, ACQUA.
 If this is true, the most probable Zodiac’s last name would currently be BEVILACQUA.

 How the riddle has been solved

-The main solution to the Zodiac’s Halloween riddle is reached through assonance between the letter Q and the syllables of the word CUCÙ derived from “The cuckoo’s game”, Il gioco del cucù, the Italian version of Peek-A-boo.
+The main solution to the Zodiac’s Halloween riddle is reached through assonance between the letter Q and the syllables of the word CUCÙ derived from “The Game of the Cuckoo”, Il gioco del cucù, the Italian version of Peek-A-boo.
 CUCÙ has the same pronunciation of QQ in Italian and is the correct translation of BOO from English to Italian in this case.

 Context